phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.3.8 =
+* Speed improvements
+* Remove notices from Editor when we don't have translation languages
+* Fixed notices with referrer in translator machine
+* Fixed issues with urls in other languages
+* Fix issue of nested gettext resulting in unwanted characters
+* Strip gettext tags from urls run through sanitize_title and esc_url
+* Set caching calls non-persistent.
+Doesn't work with object caching otherwise
+* Set lang attribute in html tag all the time including when on default language
+* Refactored the way we translate json
+* Fixed issue with Woocommerce ajax calls

 = 1.3.7 =
 * Fixed an issue with Woocommerce and redirects when the default language is not English
 * Speed improvements